bobbicodes/sicp-clojure/README.md

 # Structure-and-Interpretation-of-Computer-Programs
-I am adapting these lessons for Clojure.
+The classic MIT text on functional programming using the Scheme dialect of Lisp, I am editing it and adapting selected lessons for Clojure.